-We recorded deferred tax assets of \$49.6 million, primarily related to our net operating losses, as of December 31, 2018, which have been fully offset by a valuation allowance due to uncertainties surrounding our ability to realize these tax benefits.
+We recorded aggregate deferred tax assets of \$63.4 million, primarily related to our net operating losses, as of December 31, 2020, which have been fully offset by a valuation allowance due to uncertainties surrounding our ability to realize these tax benefits.
 We record a valuation allowance if it is more likely than not that a deferred tax asset will not be realized.
-We provided a full valuation allowance on our deferred tax assets that primarily consist of cumulative net operating losses, or NOLs for the period from our inception on May 26, 2011 to December 31, 2018.
-We incurred a net loss for tax purposes of \$79.1 million for the year ended December 31, 2018.
+We provided a full valuation allowance on our deferred tax assets that primarily consist of cumulative net operating losses, or NOLs for the period from our inception through December 31, 2020.
+We incurred a net loss for tax purposes of \$12.3 million for the year ended December 31, 2020.
 Due to our three-year cumulative loss position, history of operating losses and losses expected to be incurred in the foreseeable future, we considered it necessary to provide for a full valuation allowance against our net deferred tax assets.

 Our deferred tax assets are primarily composed of federal and state tax NOL carryforwards.
-As of December 31, 2018, we had federal NOL carryforwards of \$195.2 million and state NOL carryforwards of \$7.6 million available to reduce future taxable income, if any.
+As of December 31, 2020, we had federal NOL carryforwards of \$232.7 million and state NOL carryforwards of \$40.7 million available to reduce future taxable income, if any.
 These federal NOL carryforwards will begin to expire at various dates starting in 2031.
-The state NOL carryforwards will begin to expire at various dates starting in 2031.
 The state NOL carryforwards will begin to expire at various dates starting in 2027.
 In general, if we experience a greater than 50 percentage point aggregate change in ownership of specified significant stockholders over a three-year period, utilization of our pre-change NOL carryforwards will be subject to an annual limitation under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, and similar state laws.
 Such limitations may result in expiration of a portion of the NOL carryforwards before utilization and may be substantial.
 If we experience a Section 382 ownership change as a result of future offerings or changes in our stock ownership, some of which changes are outside our control, the tax benefits related to the NOL carryforwards may be further limited or lost.

-Results of Operations for the Years Ended December 31, 2018 and 2017
+Results of Operations for the Years Ended December 31, 2020 and 2019

-The following table sets forth our results of operations for the years ended December 31, 2018 and 2017.
+The following table sets forth our results of operations for the years ended December 31, 2020 and 2019.